Happy Halloween: Making the holiday fun for everyoneOctober 15, 2019

 - If decorations, places and sounds make it hard for your child to enjoy Halloween activities, limit them.
 Skip them and find sensory-friendly activities instead.
 Check out our calendar of sensory-friendly events to find activities in your area.

 Lots of kids wear costumes on Halloween.
 But they’re not required!
-If they don’t want to dress up, they can wear their regular clothes.
-Or they can wear Halloween colors or a special shirt.
+If they don’t want to dress up, they can wear their regular clothes, or they can wear Halloween colors or a special shirt.
+The most important thing is that your child is happy and comfortable.

 If your child wants to dress up:

 - Be aware of sensory needs when helping your child choose a costume.
-Some material may not be comfortable for your child.
+Some materials may be itchy, smell weird or be uncomfortable for your child.

 - Think about your child’s special interests when helping them choose a costume.
-For example, suggest dressing up as a favorite super hero or other character.
+For example, suggest that they dress up as their favorite superhero or other character.
+Allow your child to dress up in their preferred costume without judgment, no matter what their age.

 - Have your child put on the costume a few times before Halloween so they get used to how it feels.